elecfreaks/learn-en/microbitKit/Mecanum_wheel_car_kit/Mecanum_wheel_car_kit_case_08.md

 ![](./images/Mecanum_wheel_car_kit_case_01_02.png)

-Note：If you get a warning indicating some packages will be removed because of incompatibility issues, you can follow the prompts or create a new project in the menu.
+***Note:*** If you get a warning indicating some packages will be removed because of incompatibility issues, you can follow the prompts or create a new project in the menu.

 ### Step 2